yoannchb-pro/MoodleGPT/README.md

 # MoodleGPT 1.1.0

 This extension allows you to hide CHAT-GPT in a Moodle quiz.
-You just need to enter <b>the code configured in the extension</b> on the keyboard and then click on the question you want to solve, and CHAT-GPT will automatically provide the answer.
+You just need to click on the question you want to solve, and CHAT-GPT will automatically provide the answer.
 However, one needs to be careful because as we know, CHAT-GPT can make errors especially in calculations.

 ## Chrome Webstore